 The objectives of RAS are to minimize server movement and optimize server spread across fault domains of various scopes. \paragraph{Server Movement Cost} When RAS assigns a server to another reservation, the overhead of moving containers running on the server burdens the system.
 The movement cost of server $b$ at time $t$ is given as

-where $M_b$ is the movement cost of server $b$. \paragraph{Outside Rack and MSB Goals} For fault tolerance purposes, RAS typically assign more capacity than the reservations ask for, and aim to minimizes the amount of capacity that exceeds the desired proportion of the capacity demand for each reservation and server type,
+where $M_b$ is the movement cost of server $b$. \paragraph{Outside Rack and MSB Spread Goals} For fault tolerance purposes, RAS typically assigns more capacity than the reservations ask for, and aims to minimize the amount of capacity that exceeds the desired proportion of the capacity demand for each reservation and server type,

 and